puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 For developing the software using the `development` and `test` environments:

     rake db:migrate db:test:prepare

+The `db:migrate` task can be safely run multiple times.

 [maxpacket]: http://dev.mysql.com/doc/refman/5.1/en/server-system-variables.html#sysvar_max_allowed_packet
 [^rakedbcreate]: Instead of creating a database manually, you can also use the `db:create` or `db:create:all` tasks, but these require that Dashboard's MySQL user already exist and have the appropriate permissions on the requested database.